ovska/FlameCsv/docs/docs/examples.md

 ## TL;DR

-Use @"FlameCsv.CsvReader" to read CSV records or .NET objects, and @"FlameCsv.CsvWriter" to write them.
+Use @"FlameCsv.Csv" class to create builders to create writing and reading pipelines.

 Here's the example class used throughout this documentation: